 The E H McCormick Research Library provides access to extensive research collections on visual art, specialising in New Zealand art.
 The Library is open to all, Monday–Saturday 1–5pm, with no appointment necessary.

-Our collection numbers almost 16,000 artworks.
+Our collection numbers more than 16,000 artworks.
 It includes major holdings of New Zealand historic, modern and contemporary art; outstanding works by Māori and Pacific Island artists; and international paintings, sculptures and prints ranging in date from the 11th century to today.

 Due to the size of our collection, we can’t permanently display all artworks within the Gallery – but you can explore the entire collection online.